-This variation of campfire potatoes is hearty enough to serve as a main dish.
+This variation of campfire potatoes is hearty enough to Loaded campfire potatoes variation of campfire potatoes which is hearty enough to serve as a main dish.
 If you are serving it as a side dish, it will make more than 4 servings.

-If your Scouts are “meat and potatoes” guys, they will enjoy making this.
+If your Scouts are “meat and potatoes” types, they will enjoy making this.
 It is pretty easy, so even inexperienced cooks should be able to handle this.

 - Charcoal fire (16 briquettes)